coleifer/peewee/docs/peewee/api.rst

         :param int num_params: Number of parameters the aggregate accepts, or -1 for any number.

-        Decorator to register a user-defined aggregate function.
+        Class decorator to register a user-defined aggregate function.

         Example::